birdwes/TDA30_Asterisk_h323/content/WiringNotes.md

 |    3     |    Green    |          Blue           |   Tip - A   |   Ring - B   |  Ring - B  |            |
 |    4     |   Yellow    |           Red           |             |   D2 - Low   |            |  D2 - Low  |

+In the wild, you will find RJ11 connectors with inverted wiring, crossover wiring and all manner of other combinations, so check, before you re-purpose an existing cable.

 ### BT 431A